haziq-exe/TikTokAutoUploader/Documentation.md

   - The function allows scheduling up to 10 days in advance.
   - If you need to schedule a video for the next month, the video can only be uploaded within the first 5 days of that month (as long as these days are within 10 days from the current date).

+### ⛔ Captcha Limitations

+-- Captcha currently works perfectly for Captcha's of type:

 ## Example Usage

 Here’s a basic example of how to use the `upload_tiktok` function: